Steyning: Sport and leisure

 There is a long established cricket club near the police station.

 Steyning has a non-league football club called Steyning Town Community Football Club, who play at the Shooting Field.
 The town also has its own leisure centre.

 Steyning Athletic Club, established in 1951, offers a variety of sports to members - including Running, Swimming, Cycling, Race walking, Circuits/Fitness and Triathlon.
 Annual Club events include the Roundhill Romp (10k running race that is part of the Sussex Fun Run League) and the Steyning Stinger (Full Marathon and Half Marathon on the South Downs).

-Nightlife

-Steyning has three pubs: the Star Inn, the Chequer Inn and the White Horse, as well as a number of restaurants.
-A fourth pub, the Grade II listed Norfolk Arms, closed in 2021.
+Steyning is also host to a detachment of the Army Cadet Force, and an Air Training Corps squadron, both national voluntary youth organisations sponsored by the MoD.